CAN Firmware Compilation

 Select Communication interface, select: CAN bus

-- Select GPIO pins to set at micro-controller startup, input: gpio24
+- Select GPIO pins to set at micro-controller startup, enter: gpio24

 Q

-again - Now the configuration should be saved and you should be back to the command line interface
+key - Now the configuration should be saved and return to the command line interface

-- Enter the following command to start compilation, it may take some time
+- Enter the following command to start compiling, it takes some time

 make -j4